EUDAT-Training/B2SHARE-Training/api/06_Update_record_metadata.md

 ```

 ## Updating all community metadata fields
 If you are publishing datasets as part of specific communities, often all metadata fields that the community specifies in the community metadata schema need to be provided upon commit.
-For a strategy to achieve this, please follow the next [Updating all community metadata fields](07_Updating_all_community_metadata_fields.md) guide.
+For a strategy to achieve this, please follow the next [Update all community metadata fields](07_Update_all_community_metadata_fields.md) guide.